hackingclimate/iden3-docs/source/technology/zeroknowledge.rst

 *In cryptography, a zero-knowledge proof or zero-knowledge protocol is a method by which one party (the prover) can prove to another party (the verifier) that they know a value x, without conveying any information apart from the fact that they know the value x.* `Source <https://en.wikipedia.org/wiki/Zero-knowledge_proof>`_

-In other words, zero-knowledge proofs allow us to prove something without revealing unnecessary information.
+In other words, zero-knowledge proofs allow us to prove something specific without revealing any extra information.

 Why do we care?
-Simply put, when we are talking about claims, sometimes we want to prove things in a private way.
+Simply put, when we're talking about claims, sometimes we want to prove things in a private way.

 Examples
 ########